Retirement Living Hub

 When to Get Help: Resources and Professional Guidance

 Medicare planning can feel overwhelming with its many options and rules.
 Fortunately, numerous resources and professionals are available to help you make informed decisions about your `senior health` coverage.
 You do not have to navigate this journey alone.
+Even I, with my spreadsheets and methodical approach, sought out expert opinions when Dorothy and I were making our choices.

 Official Medicare Resources

 • Medicare.gov: This official government website is your primary source for reliable, unbiased information about Medicare.
 It provides detailed information on all parts of Medicare, enrollment periods, plan comparisons, and late enrollment penalties.
 Use the Plan Finder tool to compare Part D and Medicare Advantage plans specific to your zip code and prescription drugs.
+I found this site to be an invaluable resource during my initial two years of research.

 • State Health Insurance Assistance Programs (SHIP): These programs offer free, unbiased, personalized counseling to Medicare beneficiaries and their families.
 SHIP counselors can help you understand your options, compare plans, and assist with enrollment.
 Find your local SHIP program by searching online or through Medicare.gov.